-Amy is super passionate about helping knitters make sweaters they love to wear.
-She balances her knitting technology company with a full-time career in the tech industry, and is the creator of the CustomFit pattern generator and knitting calculators, and is the author of Knit to Flatter, Knit Wear Love, You Can Knit That, and The Ultimate Sweater Book.
+Amy has retired from Amy Herzog Designs and CustomFit Knits, and is currently enjoying her return to being a private citizen knitter.
+Her passion to help knitters make sweaters they love to wear drove her to create the CustomFit pattern generator and knitting calculators, and write four books: Knit to Flatter, Knit Wear Love, You Can Knit That, and The Ultimate Sweater Book.
 Amy has been knitting since she was a wee thing, and tech-crazed since she created her first Lego/LOGO robot in 7th grade.

 (Little known fact: CustomFit was almost a giant Lego robot that knit the sweaters for you.)